ibm-cloud-docs/cloud-databases/learn-getting-to-production.md

 4. Change the `Admin` Password
 5. _Optional step for {{site.data.keyword.databases-for-postgresql}} only_: set up and validate [read-only replicas](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas)
 6. Set up Auto-Scaling policies if appropriate.
-   * The recommended disk space reflects the minimum amounts that are needed, but note that disk capacity cannot be scaled down without a backup and restore.
+   * Note: Default Auto-Scaling logic is the suggested baseline.
+Tune these parameters to your budget and use case.
+The recommended disk space reflects the minimum amounts that are needed, but note that disk capacity cannot be scaled down without a backup and restore.
 RAM and virtual CPUs (vCPUs) can scale up and down.
 Likewise, auto-scaling can scale memory but cannot scale due to memory use, which during normal use can approach 100% for databases.
    For more information on Auto-scaling capabilities, see the related documentation for your {{site.data.keyword.databases-for}} instance.
-   {: .note}
 7. Set up monitoring with Sysdig, AT, and LogDNA.
 At minimum, set alerts on:
    * [Sysdig](/docs/Monitoring-with-Sysdig) - when disk usage is greater than 80% of provisioned capacity
-   * [Activity Tracker with LogDNA](/docs/cloud-databases?topic=cloud-databases-activity-tracker) audit events for control plane actions, such as ip allowlist updates, scaling, initiating a backup
+   * [Activity Tracker with LogDNA](/docs/cloud-databases?topic=cloud-databases-activity-tracker) audit events for control plane actions, such as IP allowlist updates, scaling, initiating a backup
    * [Logging with LogDNA](/docs/cloud-databases?topic=cloud-databases-logging) - any particular database-specific logs.
    * If available, turn on granular in-database auditing (only available for {{site.data.keyword.databases-for-postgresql}} and {{site.data.keyword.databases-for-mongodb}} Enterprise Edition).
 8. Set up an [IP allowlist](/docs/cloud-databases?topic=cloud-databases-allowlisting) for your instance